 Do I need to provide additional parking for an ADU?

 Yes an internal ADU requires one off street parking spot.
-Detached ADUs require 2 off street parking if the dwelling is over 650 square feet.
+Detached ADUs require two off street parking spots if the dwelling is over 650 square feet.

 What are the costs associated with obtaining approval for an ADU?